JustinPelletier/IBD-segment/README.md

 members with no retained within-cluster segment from being omitted from the IBDNe sampling denominator.
 Cluster-specific segment files are created in node-local `$SLURM_TMPDIR` and are not published.

+Because an explicit `npairs` value is supplied, IBDNe requires `filtersamples=false`.
+Close relatives have already been removed by the pipeline's upstream relatedness-selection branch.

 The process runs up to `parallel_clusters` IBDNe analyses concurrently within each clustering-method task. `java_heap_gb × parallel_clusters`, Python/Java